ericchi00/Project-Etch-a-Sketch/README.md

 # Project-Etch-a-Sketch
-creating an etch a sketch
+creating an etch a sketch, following along the criteria on The Odin Project